USB: Universal-Scale Object Detection Benchmark: Related Work

-Detectors evaluated on a specific dataset may perform worse on other datasets or domains.
+\textbf{Multi/universal-domain benchmarks.} Even if target datasets have annotations for training, detectors trained and evaluated on a specific dataset may perform worse on other datasets or domains.
 To address this issue, some benchmarks consist of multiple datasets.
-In the Robust Vision Challenge 2020~\cite{RVC2020}, detectors were evaluated on three datasets in the natural and traffic image domains.
+In the Robust Vision Challenge (RVC) 2020~\cite{RVC2020}, detectors were evaluated on three datasets in the natural and traffic image domains.
+A few studies have explored the two domains by enriching RVC~\cite{UniDet_Zhou_CVPR2022} or making a unique combination~\cite{UniDet_Zhao_ECCV2020}, although they focus on methods for unified detectors.
 For \textit{universal-domain} object detection, the Universal Object Detection Benchmark (UODB)~\cite{UniversalObjectDetection_CVPR2019} comprises 11 datasets in the natural, traffic, aerial, medical, and artificial image domains.
 Although it is suitable for evaluating detectors in various domains, variations in object scales are limited.
 Unlike UODB, our USB focuses on \textit{universal-scale} object detection.
 The datasets in USB contain more instances, including tiny objects, than the datasets used in UODB.

-As discussed in Sec.~\ref{sec:introduction}, the current benchmarks allow extremely unfair settings (\eg, 25$\times$ training epochs).
-We resolved this problem by establishing USB protocols for fair training and evaluation.
+\textbf{Criticism of experimental settings.} For fair, inclusive, and efficient research, many studies have criticized experimental settings (\eg, \cite{GreenAI_CACM2020, MetricLearningRealityCheck_ECCV2020}).
+These previous studies do not propose fair and practical protocols for object detection benchmarks.
+As discussed in Sec.~\ref{sec:introduction}, the current object detection benchmarks allow extremely unfair settings (\eg, 25$\times$ epochs).
+We resolved this problem by establishing protocols for fair training and evaluation.